 Aspects of these job roles can expand your repertoire as a real estate agent, but some of them are stand-alone jobs.
 In the early stages of your real estate career, map out your goals and career path, including the real estate courses you want to complete in the future.
 Throughout your career, visit your plan regularly and update it.
 Keeping tabs on your own career keeps you on track and ensures you ask the right questions.

 During the COVID pandemic, we all learned the value of connecting online.
 Virtual tours of properties became the norm; Zoom was where we connected, and mobile phones were more indispensable than ever before.

 There’s a strong need for ongoing skills in this area.
 You might have discussed this in your real estate course.
 Clients will continue to purchase properties without stepping foot in them.
 Real estate agents will need to meet a swag of client expectations as the world, itself, races towards faster and more sophisticated technology.

 One of the major steps to becoming a real estate agent in 2023 needs to be levelling up your IT skills so that you can successfully navigate the digital working environment.

 7. Learn about building, architecture and design

-While most real estate agents learn about architectural styles, building and design over several years in the industry, you can start on it early.
+While most real estate agents learn about architectural styles, buildings and design over several years in the industry, you can start on it early.
 Delve into the history of the buildings you know.
-Visit public buildings, open houses and research online.
+Visit public buildings and open houses and research online.